AruDaguer/AruDaguer/README.md

 ----

- * I'm Laura Daguer, INFO student at IFSP, São Paulo.
-I dedicate myself to the study of Python and Java, with a special interest in UX.
-Outside of studies, I enjoy dancing, music, theater, and reading.
-I have completed notable projects in 2023, including "Elixir Maker", "ATOM", "Simulador de pregão na bolsa" and "GI360"
+ * I'm Laura Daguer, an Information Technology student at IFSP in São Paulo, where I've developed projects including Elixir Maker (an RPG character management system), GrooveClub (a musician-focused social platform), and ATOM (a 3D-printed Sumo wrestling robot car).
+Outside of academic work, I built Moonlight Tasks - a personal task management application.
- * Studying HTML, JavaScript and Php.
+ * Studying HTML and Php.

 ----